How to Build Your Restaurant Employee Handbook

 Everyone’s definition of professionalism and good service is different.
 Use your code of conduct to clearly communicate everything from your establishment’s dress code to your safety procedures and other policies.

-What should you include in your code of conduct?
+What to include in your code of conduct?

 - Dress code for front of house, back of house, and management